 Stewart has a long and varied history that goes back to the earliest days of aviation.
-In 1930, Archie Stewart, an aviation buff and descendant of a prominent local dairy farmer, donated 220 acres of land to the city of Newburgh to be used as an airport.
-Four years later, the city of Newburgh transferred the land to the U.S. government for $1.
+In 1930, Thomas Archibald ("Archie") Stewart, an aviation buff and grandson of Lachlan Stewart, a sea captain and lumber merchant who later retired to a dairy farm, had the idea that a city in the 20th century would need an airport to thrive.
+He persuaded his uncle, Samuel L. Stewart, to donate the original land to the city of Newburgh, and facilitated the transfer of the land to the federal government for $1.

 In 1939, the U.S. Military Academy at West Point built the first airfield at Stewart for cadet aviation training, later dedicating it as the "Wings of West Point."
 In 1948, the airfield became Stewart Air Force Base.
 It was deactivated and acquired by the state of New York in 1970.